codescape/jira-multiple-subtasks/docs/syntax.md

 #### Description

+By default, newly created subtasks will not have a description.
 You can set the subtask's description.
 In this example you will create a subtask called `This subtask has a description!` with the description `This is the description to be added to the subtask.`: